Cancer affects all population groups in the United States. But certain groups may bear a disproportionate burden of cancer compared with other groups.

 - Hispanic and African American women have higher rates of cervical cancer than women of other racial/ethnic groups; African American women have the highest rates of death from the disease.

-- Hispanics and American Indians/Alaska Natives have the highest rates of liver and intrahepatic bile duct cancer, followed by Asian Pacific Islanders.
+- American Indians/Alaska Natives and Asian Pacific Islanders have the highest rates of liver and intrahepatic bile duct cancer, followed by Hispanics.

 - American Indians/Alaska Natives have higher death rates from kidney cancer than people of other racial/ethnic groups.